 HootSuite's pricing is leaves much to be desired too.
 It only has two business plans that are based on—you guessed it—the number of team members and connected accounts.
 Its smallest business plan—Team—includes just 20 connected profiles and three team members.
 Beyond that, its Business plan includes 50 social profiles and up to 10 social profiles for $499 per month (!!!).

 Need more users?
 You'll need to contact Hootsuite for enterprise pricing—yikes.

 Social media management features: concluded!

 |Pricing Model||Per brand||Per user and connected social accounts||Per user and connected social accounts||Per user and connected social accounts||Per user and connected social accounts||Per user and connected social accounts||Per user and connected social accounts|

 |Monthly Cost for Medium Business||$99||$160||$199||$1,490||$580||n/a||$499|

 |Obscure Social Networks||Yes||No||No||No||No||No||Yes|

 And there you have it: how to choose a social media application that will scale with your company.
-Make sure to assess your agency's needs and look at how your agency will grow before settling on an application.
-This will save your agency money and frustration in the long-run, and ensure you have the best experience possible for the lowest price.
+Make sure to assess your business' needs and look at how your business will grow before settling on an application.
+This will save your business money and frustration in the long-run, and ensure you have the best experience possible for the lowest price.

 Need a new social media management app under $50 per month?
 Check out our tools under $50 roundup.